 Vratsa

-Age dependency ratios are still significantly less favorable than the national averages.
+The natural population increase rate remains considerably lower than the national average.
 The indicators in the field of primary and secondary education remain relatively good, but students’ results are relatively low.
 Healthcare suffers from a shortage of specialist physicians and hospital beds.
-The number of registered crimes against the person and property in Vratsa district is among the highest in the country.
-Access to public sewerage networks is limited.
-The cultural life in the district is not particularly intensive.
+Vratsa is the district with the highest relative share of police officers.
+The number of registered crimes against the person and property relative to the population in Vratsa district is among the highest in the country.
+The share of forest areas is low.
+Culture and tourism are insufficiently developed.

 Download reports from preivious years: